Carreau/phd-dissertation/parts/part3.rst

 =======================
 ..
 3

-To extract mechanical properties using the three phase of the indentation we decided to model each part (approach, relaxation and retraction) independently.
+To extract mechanical properties using the three phases of the experiement we decided to model each part (approach, relaxation and retraction) independently.
 In particular, we fit force-distance curve of the approach phase using a power law with 3 fit parameters :math:`\alpha, \beta, \delta`: